 What if I Want to Keep My Totaled Car?

-It is in your right to choose to keep your car after it’s been totaled.
-However, keeping the car may impact what the insurer pays you.
-In most cases, it’s in your best interest to part with the car and pursue compensation for replacing it.
+It is in your right to choose to keep your car after it has been totaled.
+However, keeping the vehicle may impact what the insurer pays you.
+Therefore, it’s best to part with the car and pursue compensation for replacing it.

-John Foy & Associates can help.
+If you totaled your vehicle during a car crash, John Foy & Associates can help.
 Our goal is simple: we want to get you the money you need to cover the costs of an accident you didn’t cause.
 That includes replacing your car if it was totaled.
-To discuss your case today for FREE, call us at (404) 400-4000 or contact us online.
+To discuss your case today for free, call (404) 400-4000 or contact us online.